-- 1 Right-click on a package, a baseline library, or a promotion library, and choose Check out to package.
-You can also drag components from a package, baseline library, or promotion library, and drop them onto the target package. - 2 The Check Out Options page displays.
+To start the Check Out wizard, right-click on a package, a baseline library, or a promotion library, and choose Check out to package.
+You can also drag components from a package, baseline library, or promotion library, and drop them onto the target package.

+Check Out Options Page